devproca/sql-dev-day/README.md

 ### Exercise 2b

 Select from the person table.
-Select the last name and first name of all people as a single string delimited by a comma.

- - First name and last name should be uppercase.
- - Results should be ordered by last name, then by first name
+Select the first name, followed by a space, followed by the last name.
+Both first and last name should be uppercase.
+Results should be ordered by last name, then by first name.

 <details><summary>Hint</summary><p>